iggy788/Constructor-Hangman/README.md

    * If the word is `ben`, display it like this when the game starts: `_ _ _`.

-   * As the user guesses the correct letters, reveal them: `b _ _ `.
+   * As the user guesses the correct letters, reveal them: `b _ _`.

+   * In order to win, you have to guess the character's name in the correct spelling.

 4. Number of Guesses Remaining: (# of guesses remaining for the user).

-5. Letters Already Guessed: (Letters the user has guessed, displayed like `L Z Y H`).

-6. After the user wins/loses the game should automatically choose another word and make the user play it.
+5. After you wins/loses the game will automatically choose another word and make the user play it.

 ![Hangman Cli](Images/ron.gif)
 - - -